aksommerville/fullmoon4/README.md

 - - - Prediction: A native build will run like butter, no strain at all.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
-- [ ] alsa: Seems we are delaying sometimes at startup.
+- [x] alsa: Seems we are delaying sometimes at startup.
 Can we open it async or something?
 - - Confirm that it really is ALSA.
 Only I noticed it when VLC was running, so assume it's audio-related.
+- - ...confirmed.
+If VLC is running, opening /dev/snd/pcmC0D0p stalls.
+- - If I open with O_NONBLOCK, it appears to succeed (writes return full length and all) but no output, even after closing the other client.
+- - I guess that's fair, go with it.
 - [x] gl2: Cheese whiz.
 - [x] bigpc: clock
 - - [x] bigpc_autobloom_plants, once the clock works